Skip to content

 Mapping test

 To run with mapping configuration, you can give mapping property to the test.
-An integration test prepare a team project with a specified mapping.
+An integration test prepares a team project with a specified mapping.

 ./gradlew testIntegration -Domegat.test.repo=<URL of repo> \